Slavoj Žižek: Communism

 In Marx Reloaded, Žižek rejects both 20th-century totalitarianism and "spontaneous local self-organisation, direct democracy, councils, and so on".
 There, he endorses a definition of communism as "a society where you, everyone would be allowed to dwell in his or her stupidity", an idea with which he credits Fredric Jameson as the inspiration.

-Žižek has labelled himself a "communist in a qualified sense".
+Žižek has labelled himself a "communist in a qualified sense" and has advocated for a "moderately conservative Communism".
 When he spoke at a conference on The Idea of Communism, he applied (in qualified form) the 'communist' label to the Occupy Wall Street protestors:

 Electoral politics

 In May 2013, during Subversive Festival, Žižek commented: "If they don't support SYRIZA, then, in my vision of the democratic future, all these people will get from me [is] a first-class one-way ticket to [a] gulag."
 In response, the center-right New Democracy party claimed Žižek's comments should be understood literally, not ironically.

 Just before the 2017 French presidential election, Žižek stated that one could not choose between Macron and Le Pen, arguing that the neoliberalism of Macron just gives rise to neofascism anyway.
 This was in response to many on the left calling for support for Macron to prevent a Le Pen victory.

 In 2022, Žižek expressed his support for the Slovenian political party Levica (The Left) at its 5th annual conference.